Gluten-Free in Tahiti: The Ultimate Travel Guide 2025

 As someone who travels gluten-free due to dietary restrictions, I was amazed by the variety of safe food options available, from high-end resort restaurants to local food stands.
 Whether you’re indulging in a classic poisson cru (Tahitian ceviche) or sipping a pineapple smoothie at a beach café, you’ll find plenty of mouthwatering choices without gluten in sight.

-What to Eat in Tahiti & French Polynesia
+What Gluten-Free Food to Eat in Tahiti & Bora Bora

 Poisson Cru – The Must-Try Polynesian Dish